 Add an even layer of the cooked bacon and sautéed onions to each of the slices of beef.

-Place 2-4 pickle spears onto one end of each piece of beef.
+Place a couple of pickle spears onto one end of each piece of beef.
 This is totally up to your preference how many pickle spears to add or not add them at all.
+My family has had Rouladen both with and without the pickles.
+They actuallyy prefer them without the pickles.
+I love them either way.

 Using your hands, carefully roll up each piece of beef to encase the filling ingredients.

-Secure each roll with toothpicks or skewers or tie up each roll with string.
+Secure each roll with toothpicks or skewers or tie up each roll with a length of string.

 Are you still with me?
-Nothing to difficult, right?
-Assembling the rolls is the most labor intensive and difficult part of the recipe.
+Nothing too difficult so far, right?
+Assembling the rolls is the most labor intensive and difficult part of the recipe, and it wasn’t even that hard to do.
 It’s easy street from here on out.
 You got this!

 Make sure to completely coat each roll and shake off any excess flour.

 Heat reserved bacon fat in a large dutch oven pot.
-Using tongs, carefully add rolls to the pot in a single layer.
+Add butter or oil if there isn’t enough bacon fat in the pan.
+Using tongs, carefully add the beef rolls to the pot in a single layer.

 Brown the rolls, turning them so they brown evenly on all sides.

-Once the rolls are evenly browned remove them from the pot and keep warm.
+Once the rolls are evenly browned remove them from the pot and keep them warm.

-Add beef broth, beef consumme, and canned mushrooms to the pot.
+Next add beef broth, beef consommé, and canned mushrooms to the pot.
 Do not drain the mushrooms.

 Sliced mushrooms are not traditionally added to a Rouladen sauce but we love them and they are such a tasty, delicious addition to the gravy.
 You can certainly leave them out if you are not a fan.
 But, if you are a mushroom loving fiend like I am, I highly recommend adding them.
 A beefy brown gravy goes together so well with mushrooms.
 It’s a match made in heaven!!!